Sportpark Schildman: History

 In 1969–1970, Schildman was expanded eastwards to also include tennis and hockey facilities.
 In the mid-1970s it was expanded southward to include more training fields.

 Ambachtse Mixed Hockey Club 1965 (AMHC '65) moved to Schildman in 1968 and merged in 1988 into a field hockey club from Zwijndrecht.
-Sandido marching and show band, since the mid 1970s at Schildman, shut down about 2018.
-Its former building is now occupied by a church, De Nieuwe Hoop.
+Sandido marching and show band, founded in 1967 by the local orange association and since the mid 1970s at Schildman, shut down about 2018.
+Its former building, still used by the band, had already been sold to a church, De Nieuwe Hoop.

+In the 2020s, the soccer fields will be expanded and updated.